msaakaash/multiuser-chat-app/README.md

-# multiuser-chat-server
+# 💬 Multiuser Chat Server

-A lightweight, concurrent terminal chat server using TCP sockets.
-Supports multiple clients for real-time CLI-based messaging, showcasing core networking and concurrency principles.
+A lightweight, concurrent, terminal-based chat server built with TCP sockets.
+This server allows multiple clients to connect simultaneously and chat in real-time using simple CLI interfaces.
+It demonstrates key networking and concurrency concepts in a clean, extensible structure.